gpxz/guides/python.md

 Now you're ready to start exploring elevation data with python!

 One final note: while the URL-based API key is convenient for debugging, it's recommended to eventually move to adding the key as an HTTP header instead.
 URLs have a tendency to be logged, displayed, and shared, which makes it harder to keep your API key a secret.
 HTTP headers don't have these problems.
-We'll cover header-based authentication with python shorly.
+We'll cover header-based authentication with python shortly.

 ## Querying the elevation for a single point